webtions/i-recommend-this/readme.txt

 * A widget and a function to display the X most liked posts.
 * A preference pane with some options.
 * Saves Cookie as well as users IP address to disable voting on the same post again
+* Displays Number of likes on Post Edit page along with sorting option Thanks to [HSG](http://profiles.wordpress.org/HSG/)

 = Advanced Options =